YestinYang/YestinYang.github.io/_posts/2018-01-08-Python-Packages-for-Data-Science.md

 This blog is created to record the Python packages of data science found in daily practice or reading, covering the whole process of machine learning from visualization and pre-processing to model training and deployment.

 This post is kept updating.
+And sections are

 ## Purpose

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTgyMzMyNDhdfQ==
+eyJoaXN0b3J5IjpbLTE5ODExMTU3MzddfQ==
 -->